RisingDaystar/VAureaNox/README.md

 Also, the horizon line seems to be "lower" compared to the Custom algorithm render, that's because the standard algorithm reaches the max number of iterations much faster (Custom algorithm uses controlled overrelaxing)

+Finally, the custom algorithm runs about 15% faster on average than the standard one

 <h4>
   <b>Post V 0.07 changes</b>
   <hr />